Infrastructure

 Do I need infrastructure if I'm only sending 50 emails per day?

-Answer: At 50 emails/day, basic infrastructure (single domain, single inbox, basic Deliverability Infrastructure) might be sufficient.
+Answer: At 50 emails/day, basic infrastructure (single domain, single inbox, basic warmup) might be sufficient.
 But if you plan to scale beyond 100-200 emails/day, build proper infrastructure from the start.
 It's easier and cheaper than fixing problems later.

 Plus domain costs (~$10-15/year per domain).

-With native infrastructure platforms (like SuperSend): Infrastructure costs are typically integrated into the platform pricing, often resulting in lower total costs than piecing together platform + inboxes + Deliverability Infrastructure separately.
+With native infrastructure platforms (like SuperSend): You pay the platform fee + inbox costs.
+Inboxes are the deliverability infrastructure—there's no separate "infrastructure service fee."
+This typically results in lower total costs than piecing together platform + inboxes + third-party services separately.

 Ready to Build Infrastructure That Scales?

-Cold Deliverability Infrastructure isn't optional if you want to scale safely.
+Cold email infrastructure isn't optional if you want to scale safely.
 Without it, you'll hit deliverability walls, burn domains, and waste time fixing problems that infrastructure would have prevented.

 SuperSend is a full-featured email automation platform (sequences, templates, personalization, automation) with native infrastructure management built in.
-Instead of directing you to third parties for inboxes and Domain Warming services, SuperSend lets you purchase and manage infrastructure directly in the platform.
-You get powerful sequencing capabilities plus Deliverability Infrastructure, inbox rotation, automated Domain Warming, deliverability monitoring, and bounce handling—all in one unified platform.
+Instead of directing you to third parties for inboxes (the deliverability infrastructure) and warmup services, SuperSend lets you purchase and manage infrastructure directly in the platform.
+You get powerful sequencing capabilities plus inbox rotation (the deliverability infrastructure), automated email warmup, deliverability monitoring, and bounce handling—all in one unified platform.

 Start your free trial, and see how platform + native infrastructure works together.
 No credit card required.